 DISH stands out in the satellite TV space for its straightforward billing and three-year price guarantee for new customers.
 The basic package starts at about the same price as DIRECTV’s lowest-tier package, but premium packages cost a lot less.
 You’ll pay a little less for cable TV compared to DISH in many parts of the country, but things like competition between carriers and available technologies lead to big geographic differences.

-DISH has a lot to offer casual viewers, but you won’t have access to NFL SUNDAY TICKET or any 24/7 channels in 4K resolution like you would with DIRECTV.
+DISH has a lot to offer casual viewers, but you won’t have access to NFL SUNDAY TICKET like you would with YouTube TV or any 24/7 channels in 4K resolution like you would with DIRECTV.
 There might be occasional problems with the picture quality for live sports, but those issues are rare for movies and most TV shows.
 Compared to cable TV, DISH usually offers better picture quality and many more channels.

 While DISH is a lot more straightforward than DIRECTV, there are a few fees that can sneak up on you, including a local broadcast fee.
 You can get out of that fee by finding another way to watch local channels, but be sure to read your bill carefully each month.